 Of all the things in this whole story, I don't know how information sharing is something that Alex is taking issue with.

-Otherwise, I'm going to freak out and start yelling, and we're going to have to restart the show, which isn't the thing that can be done with live broadcasts.
+It does seem like otherwise, I'm going to freak out and start yelling, and we're going to have to restart the show, which isn't the thing that can be done with live broadcasts.

-to it really feel like this is illegal the most creepy demonic filthy make your skin crawl pieces of garbage that rape america rape the truth won our children won our guns and are quarterbacking the psychic gang rape of the planet I told you I'm going to reset.
+The most creepy, demonic, filthy, make your skin crawl, pieces of garbage that rape America, rape the truth, want our children, want our guns, and are quarterbacking the psychic gang rape of the planet.

-So the article in Infowars, unsurprisingly, was written by Paul Joseph Watson, who found a CNN tweet to complain about.
+So the article in InfoWars, unsurprisingly, was written by Paul Joseph Watson, who found a CNN tweet to complain about.

-the pictures that Trump tweeted out where he was being briefed about the coronavirus situation by a panel of experts was legitimately all white men, with one white woman appearing to be at the meeting in the back row.
+The tweet is about how the pictures that Trump tweeted out where he was being briefed about the coronavirus situation by a panel of experts was legitimately all white men, with one white woman appearing to be at the meeting in the back row.

 No one is mad that they were trying to work on the virus situation.

-As the article expresses, quote, The recent photos of the best experts telegraph the kinds of people the administration deems worthy of holding power or even being in close proximity to it.
+As the article expresses, quote, the recent photos of the best experts telegraph the kinds of people the administration deems worthy of holding power or even being in close proximity to it.

-The article ends, quote, The visuals that have come to define the Trump administration say something else, too.
+The article ends, quote, the visuals that have come to define the Trump administration say something else, too.

-They signal which people in a multiracial, half-female country Trump values the opinions of.
+They signal which people in a multiracial, half-female country Trump values the opinions of, mostly white men who are mirror images of the president himself.

 Paul takes this pretty short op-ed on CNN, which mirrors points that people have made pretty consistently about Trump's administration, going all the way back to day one.